ChalmersGU-data-structure-courses/general-course-information/exercises/1-search-and-sort-solutions.md

 If the words are anagrams, sorting them should give the same string.
 For example, "silent" is an anagram of "listen" because sorting the letters of either of them gives "eilnst".

-#### b) Write a program that reads in a list of words and efficiently finds all anagrams.
+#### b) Write a program that reads in a list of words and efficiently finds all anagrams of a given word in that list.

 Define a function `anagramForm(word)` which returns the letters of the given `word` in alphabetical order.
 For example, `anagramForm("listen") == "eilnst"`.